John Newman III: College career

+Professional career

+After going undrafted in the 2024 NBA draft, on July 5, 2024, he signed with Kortrijk Spurs of the BNXT League.

+On June 26, 2025, he signed with Niners Chemnitz of the Basketball Bundesliga (BBL).

 National team career

 Newman was a part of the Clemson team chosen to represent the United States in the 2019 Summer Universiade in Italy.
 The U.S. received a gold medal after defeating Ukraine in the title game behind 20 points and seven rebounds from Newman.
 He averaged 13.3 points and 5.7 rebounds per game.